PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 55

+fetching sorting: sort the data out of coreData using sortDescrptior.
+@FetchRequest(sortDescriptor: []) by adding sortDescriptor class inside the array of the wrapper. class syntax: SortDescriptor(.\name), that name is a attribute of the entity we fetch in fetchResult<entity> type. sorting in reverse order, can be achieve by SortDescriptor(.\name, order: .reverse).
+Multiple SortDescriptor can be apply.

+To have delete functionality, use List then ForEach with onDelete(perform:) modifier.

+Alert action argument can be place with two buttons without HStack.

+managedObjectContext is the live version of your data.
+Thus, calling .delete() without .save() won't write the change on disk.

+SwiftUI Day 54

+CoreData's managed object class conform to identifiable automatically

+////////////
 SwiftUI Day 53(Core Data intro)

 @Binding wrapper bind(connect) and source of truth to its child view, and any modification on binding will reflect on pass in value.
 Must like @StateObject to @ObservedObject's relationship.